OpportunityIntl/Weavr/docs/components/loading-indicators/index.md

 ## Loading indicator on buttons

 You might want to display the loading indicator in a button to indicate that an action has been taken and that the request is processing.
 Inside a link or `button` tag, wrap the button text in a span with the `.loading-indicator` class.
+The indicator scales with the size of the button.

 <div class="demo align-center">
   <button type="button" class="btn brand-pink-bg"><span class="loading-indicator">Processing</span></button>